JoeQuigley1/PP3-Japan-Quiz/README.md

 ## Unresolved bugs
 + The app does not function optimally on mobile devices.
-+ Once the quiz starts many typing an visual errors occur.
++ Once the quiz starts many typing and visual errors occur.

 The project is designed to work on a pc console.